Ysurac/openmptcprouter-feeds/luci-app-omr-quota/docs/quota-guide.md

   marker file; this only actually happens when the `omr-quota` service (re)starts, so tick it and then **Save & Apply** (not just save the form) for the reset to take effect.
+- With **This month only** scope there is no marker to delete: `exceeded` is recomputed from the live totals on every poll, so a quota stays enforced for as long as those totals are over the limit. **Reset exceeded state** is what lifts it early — it records the usage so far as a baseline that is subtracted from every later reading, which is why the same tick works for both scopes.